 - The ordinance is enforceable on public property and private property open to the public (i.e. drive-through windows and parking lots).

-- Three warnings will be issued before any fines are levied.
+- One warning will be issued before any fines are levied.
 Once a fine is issued, the traditional parking fee structure applies:

 - Paid in less than 10 days – $15